AlexanderLiew/TrickingWebsite/README.md

 # School Project: Tricking Website
-Assignment for Web Design 1
+Assignment for Web Design 1 (2020)

-This is a website designed for people to learn more about tricking, getting people to sign up for lessons & know more information about the company.
+Description: This website is to provide information about tricking, getting people to sign up for lessons & learn more about the company.

+Task: To create a static website with a landing page, about page & further information, users must be able to navigate between pages.

 Code used: HTML, CSS, JS